Akmazad/DeepDNAseq/README.md

 # DeepDNAseq
-DNA-seq analysis with deep learning using Keras (tensorflow backend) in High performance computing (HPC) environment
+DNA-seq analysis with deep learning using Keras (tensorflow backend) in High performance computing (HPC) environment.
+DeepDNAseq makes a binary classification of the input DNA sequence after being trained with 2047 training samples.

 ## Installation
 - Preparing HPC for running Keras.